chanawh/py-algorithms-and-structures/python-chat-system/README.md

   growth if a room stays busy for a long time.
 - The long-polling endpoints are served directly by `mini_zoom_chat.py`; they do not reuse the TCP socket protocol from `chat_server.py`.
+- You can open as many **clients** as you like against the same port (multiple browser tabs or terminals running `chat_client.py`), but only **one server process** can bind to that port at a time.
+If you start `mini_zoom_chat.py` twice on `:5000`, the second process will fail with “address already in use” whether you’re local, in VS Code, or in Codespaces.

 #### Reusing port 5000 for the web UI